ingadhoc/website/website_sale_prod_description/README.rst

 Unique Description for E-commerce
 =================================

-Odoo has a sales description field that is used in e-commerce and sales orders.
-If this module is installed, a new description field is created in products thath will only be used for e-commerce.
+Odoo has a sales description field which is used in e-commerce and sales orders.
+If this module is installed, a new description field is created in the products view that will only be used for e-commerce.

 Installation